Rubber Roofing Cost

-The cost of installing rubber roofing is normally around £200 per day, although this will vary based on factors such as ease of access, the size of the roof, type of rubber roof materials, and the location of your property.
+Rubber roofing installation costs are normally around £200 per day across the UK.
+However, this will vary depending on ease of access, the size of the roof, the type of rubber roof material, and where you're located in the UK.

-In this section, we’ll look at the material costs specifically, so excluding the labour costs.
+In this section, we’ll look at the material costs of rubber roofing specifically, so excluding the labour costs.
 We’ll also look at the cost per square metre for different types of rubber roofing, which is particularly relevant if you plan to fit EPDM by yourself.

 The average supply cost of EPDM or regular rubber roofing ranges from £60 to £80 per square metre.